corpusculejs/corpuscule/packages/form/docs/index.md

 function fieldAdvanced(token: Token, options?: FieldDecoratorOptions): ClassDecorator;
 ```

-A decorator that makes a class declaration a 🏁 FinalForm field with a form
+Makes a class declaration a 🏁 FinalForm field with a form instance as a context
-instance as a context value.
-The [@consumer](../../context/docs/index.md#consumer)
+value.
+The [@consumer](../../context/docs/index.md#consumer) is used
-is used internally.
+internally.

 ##### Parameters